EcmaTC53/spec/AmbientLight-Proximity-STMicroelectronics-VL6180.md

 ## 5 `VL6180` Sensor Class

 The `VL6180` Sensor Class extends the `AmbientLight` and `Proximity` Sensor Classes with additional properties on the option objects passed to the `configure` method and returned by the `sample` method.

+#### Properties of `constructor` Options Object

+The `VL6180` constructor takes an `I2C` class constructor options object.
+The VL6180 has a default I²C address of `0x29` which will be used for `address` unless otherwise specified.

 #### Properties of `configure` Options Object